Things to do

 Mia Mia State Forest

-Commercial cabin-style accommodation and motels are available in Eungella, Finch Hatton and Broken River.
+Commercial cabin-style accommodation and motels are available in Eungella, Finch Hatton and at Broken River.

-Eungella National Park has more than 20km of walking tracks, varying from 30 minute easy walks to half day and day walks—many forming part of the Mackay Highlands Great Walk.
-Eungella is the starting point for the 56km Mackay Highlands Great Walk.
+Eungella National Park has more than 20km of walking tracks, varying from 30 minute easy walks to half day and day walks.
+Many are part of the 56km Mackay Highlands Great Walk which begins at Eungella..

 Wear insect repellent and sturdy shoes when walking.